cdsapp01110/Retention-Reactor/README.md

 ## Built with

-Retention Reactor was built with React, Vite, React Router, TanStack Query, Recharts, Tailwind CSS, Radix UI, Lucide Icons, and Base44.
+Retention Reactor was built with React, Vite, React Router, TanStack Query, Recharts, Tailwind CSS, Radix UI, and Lucide Icons.

 ## Why I built it